UNDERSTANDING ORAL CAVITY CANCER - liveagain

 UNDERSTANDING ORAL CAVITY CANCER

-1. What is oral cancer?
+1. What is oral cavity cancer?

 Ung thư miệng: Nguyên nhân, dấu hiệu và cách phòng ngừa